Fatty Acids: Branched-Chain

 Because of the presence of the 3-methyl group, degradation of phytanic acid by β-oxidation cannot be initiated in animal tissues.
 Rather, phytanic acid is oxidized first by α-oxidation in peroxisomes, yielding pristanic acid, which can then be subjected to three cycles of β‑oxidation with 4,8‑dimethylnonanoyl-CoA as the end-product for transportation to mitochondria where full oxidation takes place.
 Some omega-oxidation can occur with 3-methyladipic acid as an end-product.
 In humans, several inborn metabolic errors in the degradation of phytanic and pristanic acids have been described that lead to an accumulation of these acids in tissues and body fluids.
 There are various clinical expressions of such disorders, some causing fatality, and the best known of these is Refsum’s disease, a rare genetic syndrome, in which defects in one or other steps in the α-oxidation system, but mainly in the enzyme phytanoyl-CoA 2‑hydroxylase, lead to the accumulation of phytanic acid in tissues and to clinical symptoms.

-In contrast, there are suggestions that phytanic and pristanic acids may have some beneficial influences towards health that include protective effects against the metabolic syndrome, induction of the differentiation of brown adipocytes, regulation of aspects of glucose and retinoic acid metabolism, and inhibition of breast, colon and other cancers.
-They are signalling molecules that function by regulating the expression of those genes that affect the catabolism of lipids.
-By binding to a liver-type fatty acid binding protein, they are transported to the nucleus where they exert their effects by interacting with the α‑subtype of the peroxisome proliferator-activated receptors (PPARα), which induces the transcription of enzymes involved in fatty acid degradation by β- and ω-oxidation.
+In contrast, there are suggestions that phytanic and pristanic acids may have some beneficial influences towards health that include protection against the metabolic syndrome, induction of the differentiation of brown adipocytes, regulation of aspects of glucose and retinoic acid metabolism, and inhibition of breast, colon and other cancers.
+They are signalling molecules that regulate the expression of those genes that affect the catabolism of lipids.
+By binding to a liver-type fatty acid binding protein, they are transported to the nucleus where they exert their effects by interacting with the α‑subtype of the peroxisome proliferator-activated receptors (PPARα), which induces the transcription of enzymes for fatty acid degradation by β- and ω-oxidation.
 In a sense, they are regulators of their own catabolism.

 4. Unsaturated Methyl-Branched Fatty Acids